0rajnishk/bootcamp/docs/day0-environment-setup.md

 - Set up a database
 - Start building your first project

-Get some rest and get ready for an exciting journey!

 If you have any issues, just ask for help in the google space.

-Let’s get started!